Меню:

 Test-driven development

-Test-driven development is related to the test-first programming concepts of Extreme programming, and often linked to agile programming approach.
-In its pure form TDD has some benefits, but also has some drawbacks.
-But we can use some of its practices to improve code quality in our projects.
+Test-driven development is related to the test-first programming concepts of extreme programming, and often linked to an agile programming approach.
+In its pure form, TDD has benefits, but it also has drawbacks.
+But we can use some practices to improve quality of code in our projects.

 TDD workflow could be described as repetition of following steps (shown on picture):